What did you study?

 What are your biggest challenges at work?

-Machine translation and creative translations still don’t go together, and I don’t think they ever will.
-Nevertheless, we need to keep our finger on the pulse.
+Keeping the finger on the pulse in a fast-changing market.
+Machine translation and creative translations still don’t go hand-in-hand, and I don’t think they ever will.
+But we need to remain alert.
 After all, something is only impossible until it has been accomplished.
+I also think it’s very important to keep everyone on board, while making sure they remain motivated and inspired.
+And to turn challenges into opportunities.

 What motivates you?

-Convincing people of the importance of high-quality translations for their brand and image.
-Above all, I am stimulated by everyone who works at Blue Lines.
-If I step back and look at what this team has already achieved, I feel genuinely proud.
+Convincing people of the importance of high-quality translations and copywriting for their brand and image.
+Above all, I am motivated by everyone who works at Blue Lines.
+When I see how our people continue to grow and push their boundaries, I am genuinely proud.
 We have always said that we wanted to be the best translation agency, not necessarily the biggest.
-Working with this dream team every day to live up to our promise, that really gives me a tremendous sense of motivation.
+Pursuing that goal with this dream team, and learning from them, that motivates me immensely.

 Which profession would you never be able/willing to pursue?